Cognitive-behavioral therapy exercises for anxiety is a popular and effective therapeutic approach to help you manage your symptoms.

 - Cognitive restructuring

-- Alternative Action Formulation: This therapy technique is used by a therapist to guide their clients through anxiety treatment and understand the rationality behind their thoughts.
+Alternative Action Formulation: A therapist uses this therapy technique to guide their clients through anxiety treatment and understand their thoughts’ rationality.
 This therapy form administered in the form of a worksheet wherein the client has to:

-- Firstly, make a note of all their problems
+- Make a note of all their problems.

 - Then assess the long-term effectiveness of these coping strategies and

-- Finally, the client is asked to note down alternative routes to follow through in case the coping strategies don’t work.
+- Finally, the client is asked to note down alternative routes to follow if the coping strategies don’t work.

-- Functional Analysis: Also, known as the ABC model, this worksheet helps the client identify negative behaviors that are ruining their life and come up with solutions to modify them.
+Functional Analysis: The ABC model also helps the client identify negative behaviors that are ruining their life and come up with solutions to modify them.
 The sheet is categorized under three headings-

-- Antecedents: Under this heading, the client is required to make a note of all the factors that led up to the “Behavior that requires to be changed.”
+- Antecedents: The client is required to make a note of factors that led up to the “Behavior that requires to be changed.”

 - Behaviors: Under this heading, the client has to write down all the actions that need to be changed and why they need to be replaced.

-- Consequences: Here, the client has to write about the effects of the questioned behavior and how it is affecting their life.
+- Consequences: Here, the client has to write about the effects of the questioned behavior and how it affects their life.

 - Presenting: Events that lead to undesired behavior